Lattay/chicken-meta-rpc/README.md

 - `(ready? serv)` return `#t` if a new connection is available
 - `(accept serv)` return a 2-values, input and output port for a new connection

+# Current project state

+The basic features of the client and the server are implemented and tested.
+Client can proceed to synchronous and asynchronous call and send notifications to the server.
+Server can register methods, listen for connections and run actions associated with client requests.

+"Events" are the way to initiate server-to-client communication.
+A server can broadcast an event to all its client when the connection is in persistent mode.
+This feature is yet to be implemented.